-Helena Veterinary Service Offers Treatment For Symptoms of Pet Allergy
+Valley Veterinary Hospital of Helena Offers Treatment For Symptoms of Pet Allergy

 Some people may be allergic to cats and dogs, but pets can also have their own allergies.
 Allergic reactions can cause a broad range of symptoms, from chronic ear infections to digestive upsets.
 These problems can make your pet miserable and can lead to more serious health issues.
-At Helena Veterinary Service, we can help your pet get relief from common allergy symptoms.
+At Valley Veterinary Hospital of Helena, we can help your pet get relief from common allergy symptoms.

 Common Allergies Experienced by Pets